ppy/osu-wiki/wiki/BBCode/en.md

 *For a list of all colour names, see [X11 color names](https://en.wikipedia.org/wiki/X11_color_names#Color_name_chart)*

-The `[color]` tag stylises text through various types of web-safe colours.
+The `[color]` tag is used to stylise text through various types of web-safe colours.
 The tag uses the [HEX code](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) format to specify the colour, although it can also be specified through HTML colour names like "red" or "green."
 To specify, replace the `#HEXCODE` argument with a colour's corresponding HEX code or HTML name.

 The aforementioned argument does not take quotation marks (`"`), and does not have a default colour.
 If no argument is specified, or if quotation marks are used, the tag will not be parsed as a BBCode tag.